Problems with Unfounded Jealousy.

 Are you isolated?

 Feeling socially isolated causes loneliness.
 If you feel like you have no friends and no one you can talk to, this should prompt you to reach out and make connections.
 For some people, this means professional counseling, which can help in the short-term.
-In the long-term, you need to put yourself into situations where you can make friends, and need to learn the skills necessary for creating and maintaining friendships.
+In the long-term, you need to put yourself into situations where you can make friends, and you need to learn the skills necessary for creating and maintaining friendships.

 Is being alone a bad thing?